Prekmurje Slovene: 21st century

-In the 21st century, the Prekmurje dialect has become more visible in Slovenian cultural life.
+In the 21st century, the Prekmurje Slovene has become more visible in Slovenian cultural life.
 It can be more frequently heard in different interviews on TV channels and radios (Murski val, Slovenski utrinki).
-Today, the Prekmurje dialect is also written on public signs, such as some shop signs, which attests to its growing use in the region.
+Today, the Prekmurje Slovene is also written on public signs, such as some shop signs, which attests to its growing use in the region.

 In 2018, a translation of Exupery's The Little Prince was published in Prekmurje Slovene.

 In 2018, the singer and songwriter Nika Zorjan wrote the Prekmurje Slovene version of Mariah Carey's All I Want for Christmas Is You under the title Fse ka bi za Božič.
 On an occasion she opined: "The Prekmurje people are often local patriots and sometimes we say with pride: This is Prekmurje Slovene, not Slovene."

-The popular Slovenian singer-songwriter Vlado Kreslin also sings in the Prekmurje dialect.
+The popular Slovenian singer-songwriter Vlado Kreslin also sings in the Prekmurje Slovene.
 His website is fully available in Prekmurje Slovene.